Free Weekly Happiness Tips!

 Me: Oh yeah.
 That’s why we love it.

 There is so much to love about summer, but let’s be real: The lack of routine can be a little hellish.
-Which makes the importance of habit and routine even more salient.
+Which makes the importance of habit for keeping us sane even more salient over the summer.

-Not every summer day has to be as chaotic as a Monday at my house.
-In fact, I’ve actually found summer to be the perfect time to practice getting into good habits and routines.
+Over the years, as I’ve sought to make my summers less chaotic and more productive, I’ve learned that summer is the perfect time to practice getting into good habits and routines.
 Creating habits is a skill, just like learning a new sport, and when we practice, we get better.
-Read this post from my Greater Good blog for eight research-based steps for creating new routines.
+[End email with this sentence: Read this post for eight research-based steps for creating new routines this summer.]